pzel/testdouble-test-wiki/London-school-TDD.md

 7. Once all of the dependencies specified in all of the tests have been implemented, invoke the initial top-level domain object from the entry-point and verify it works as intended

 A few consistent themes emerge from practicing this workflow:
-* A sense of surprise that everything works on the first attempt when it's finally invoked in production
+* A [sense of surprise](http://michaelfeathers.typepad.com/michael_feathers_blog/2008/06/the-flawed-theo.html) that everything works on the first attempt when it's finally invoked in production
 * Working outside-in to recurse through each dependency results in a easy-to-conceptualize tree of units for every feature
 * Minimizing the depth of the tree and maximizing the number of leaf nodes is desirable, because pure functions are easier to understand, test, and reuse

+Because a London-school unit test suite only provides regression safety of each unit in isolation, it's typically necessary to have a second, minimal suite of [[SAFE tests|SAFE test]] that validates the system works when everything is wired up and integrated.
+It's that integrated test which buys the developers the luxury of writing tightly focused isolation tests of each unit.

 ## Comparison to Detroit-school TDD